razoumov/publish/bash.md

   * on Windows many terminal emulators; we'll be using a free version of MobaXterm
 * We have set up a small cluster training cluster 206.12.90.125, that features the same software setup as our real production clusters
-  * tomorrow we will learn the specifics of working on a cluster: software environment, scheduler, compilers, etc.
+  * in *"Intro to HPC"* we will learn the specifics of working on a cluster: software environment, scheduler, compilers, etc.
-  * today -- using this cluster -- we will learn how to work with a remote Linux system using the shell, the basic Linux commands, working with the file system, how to remote-transfer files, and similar introductory things
+  * now -- using this cluster -- we will learn how to work with a remote Linux system using the shell, the basic Linux commands, working with the file system, how to remote-transfer files, and similar introductory topics

-# **Remote lesson**: logging in and exploring the remote filesystem
+# **Remote part**: logging in

 Let's log in to 206.12.90.125 using a username userXXX (where XXX=01..120):